 You can meet with a career counselor to discuss a variety of topics including your major, career options associated with your major, interviewing advice, resume and cover letter assistance, job and internship searching strategies, and more.

 Self-assessment testing is available to students using the CSO.
 We provide students the opportunity to take four free assessments through the web resource, MyPlan, as well as the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory (SII) for a nominal fee per assessment.
 These assessments provide feedback on career options that may be a fit given one's personality (MBTI) and/or interests (SII).
 Career counselors are available to help students interpret assessment results and connect those results to potential career paths.

-Our career library in our centralized office offers 100+ titles on a variety of career-related topics including:
+in our centralized office offers 100+ titles on a variety of career-related topics including: